cdesterke/aCGHarraySubtractControlHG19/README.md

 # aCGHarraySubtractControlHG19
 Shell script which allowed to remove european polymorphism in CNV and annotate genomic intervals on HG19 after subtracting genomic intervals of control condition

 This script needs the installation of Bedtools utilities in the OS environement.
-This script also needs dependencies of installing 5 annotation databases in the subfolder DATABASES_HG19:
+This script also needs dependencies: installing 5 annotation databases in the subfolder DATABASES_HG19:

    - hg19GENEname_sorted.bed: Refseq HG19 annotations
    - scandbHG19CEU_sorted.bed: CNV polymorphisms in european population, data derived from http://www.scandb.org/ website